-If you like meat and visit Peru without trying a good cuy chactado, llama charqui or alpaca anticuchos, then you have sinned!
+If you are a meat lover and visit Peru without trying a good cuy chactado, llama charqui or alpaca anticuchos, then you have sinned!

-These tasty and traditional meats are also healthy and were an important part of the diet of our ancestors.
-In this brief article, we share what makes each of these Andean meat staples a must-try during your visit to Peru.
+These tasty and traditional meats are also healthy and were an important part of the diet of Andean ancestors.
+Here we share what makes each of these Andean meat staples a must-try during your visit to Peru.

 Although alpaca is not widely sold, it is very popular in Cusco and Puno.
-Recommended for its low fat content, it can be used in pesque (a dish of quinoa, cheese, and eggs popular in Puno, Peru), fried, or in a good roast.
+Recommended for its low fat content, it can be used in pesque -a dish of quinoa, cheese, and eggs popular in Puno, Peru– served fried, or in a good roast.

-On the Andean plateau, llama meat is usually dried in the sun to preserve it.
+In the Andean plateau, llama meat is usually preserved by drying it in the sun.
 To this day it is an important source of protein.
-You should also try olluco (a root vegetable) with charqui (jerky) and rice, a nourishing daily classic.
+You should also try it with olluco (a root vegetable), as charqui (jerky), or with rice, a nourishing daily classic.

-Guinea pig has a delicate flavor—something between rabbit and chicken—has very little fat and is highly nutritious.
-Different areas prepare it differently, and in each town the chactado, or stew, is distinctive.
+Guinea pig has a delicate flavor (something between rabbit and chicken), has very little fat and is highly nutritious.
+It’s prepared differently according to regions in Peru, and in each town the chactado, or stew, is distinctive.
 Today, you can find it on the menus of the most exclusive restaurants.
-Although, in its classic form it is served whole—head, teeth, and all.
+Yet in its classic form it is served whole—head, teeth, and all.
 If eaten correctly, at the end of the meal, there’s nothing left on the plate.

 Fun Fact: Guinea pigs have become good business for the women who rear them, enabling them to support their families and contribute to their communities, particularly now that their meat is considered a delicacy in sophisticated restaurants listed as some of the best in the world.